felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p2/README.md

 ![](registers.svg){style="display:block; margin: auto;"}

+The exact name of a register carries no semantic meaning in the program, registers may be renamed at will.

-When working with LLVM IR, we have infinitely many registers.
+When working with LLVM IR, we have access to infinitely many registers.

 ### Memory